AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ## Known issues {#known-issues}

+* If you face issues in [!DNL Experience Manager] response due to locked Component Registry timer, [install this package](https://mvnrepository.com/artifact/org.apache.felix/org.apache.felix.scr/2.1.20).
+The resolution to these issues is scheduled to be included in the next [Experience Manager Service Pack release](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html?lang=en#aem-on-prem-managed-services).

 * Ignore the following errors in the `error.log` file during the installation of Experience Manager 6.5.7.0:

    ```TXT